 Water Power is a twisted, horrible, ghastly…somehow impressive work of art.
 The cinematography is a little ham-fisted but perfectly sets the mood which director Shaun Costello was going for.
 (Despite the film being credited to Gerard Damiano for promotional reasons.)
 The soundtrack is dated (and stolen) yet viscerally effective as well.
 The tone is consistent and overwhelmingly ominous.
-Like it or not, as repugnant as the subject matter might be, this is a very effective piece of film-making.
+Like it or not, as repugnant as the idea of an “enema bandit” themed porn might be, this is a very effective piece of film-making.
 It succeeds at what it wants to do, which is to unnerve the viewer by getting in the head of a maniac.
 Now, would I say it’s a great movie?
 Not exactly, but neither is it a bad one, at least not from a technical perspective.
 I would place Water Power in the same strange valley as “Manos” The Hands of Fate.
-I find both films somehow compelling in spite of everything objectionable about them; they’re fascinating in their abhorrence.
+I find both films somehow compelling to watch in spite of everything objectionable about their stories.

 What sets Water Power on a higher plane than some of its peers within the exploitation circuit is its use of humor.
 As distressing as it can be to watch a rapist/stalker in action, the sheer ridiculousness of his motives means that the story always has an undercurrent of absurdity to it.
 This is punctuated by the dialogue, which isn’t even trying to be subtle in its levity.
 (As an example, the Enema Bandit says “maybe we can be friends” after finishing with his first victim, and the entire scene with the incestuous lesbian sisters is a jab at the goofy conventions of porn.)
 Yet, I’d be lying if I said the most overwhelming emotion upon completion was anything but uneasiness.
 After all, our gruesome Enema Bandit evades capture and remains a threat to women everywhere.
 I have to give props to Jamie Gillis, who does does a fantastic job (especially by porn standards) throughout the film as our protagonist.
 It’s not easy to balance the sensibilities of Norman Bates with the tongue in cheek comedy I just described, but he manages somehow.

 The best scene in the whole movie comes in the first act, when our protagonist visits a fancy sex club known as “The Garden of Eden.”
 He’s allowed to sit in on an elaborate BDSM scenario acted out by an unnamed customer, a female sex worker and a third woman who may be the customer’s girlfriend or perhaps another employee.
 Their roles are that of a doctor, nurse and patient, respectively.
 The scenario is that the patient needs an enema.
 I love the subtle nuances from all the actors involved to make their characters feel real, despite how crazy the whole situation is.
 The “doctor” nervously taps his fingers in the club’s waiting room, unsure of what to do with himself, but once he gets into character suddenly he’s confident and fully in control.
 I love his put-on authoritative tone as he describes the process of performing an enema, step by step.
-Meanwhile the nurse, who was stressing about memorizing her lines earlier, is giving him nervous smiles when she’s not rolling her eyes.
-You can tell she must be thinking “this guy’s nuts; how the hell does he get off on this shit?” but she goes along with his wacky fantasy because it’s her job.
-The future Enema Bandit (who was allowed to watch the scene unfold) runs out of the club in twisted ecstasy: with that fateful orgasm, a super-villain was born.
+Meanwhile the nurse, who was stressed about memorizing her lines earlier, is giving him nervous smiles when she’s not rolling her eyes.
+You can tell she must be thinking: “this guy’s nuts; how the hell does he get off on this shit?” but she goes along with the wacky fantasy because it’s her job.
+The future Enema Bandit cums then runs out of the club in twisted ecstasy: with that fateful orgasm, a super-villain was born.
 The acting in this scene is probably the best I’ve ever encountered from an American porn film, and certainly from any ’70s era “roughie.”

 Now, I found this movie through the recommendation of an anonymous poster on a random forum.
-They called it the quintessential exploitation porno of the ’70s, (or words to that effect.)
+They called it “the quintessential exploitation porno of the ’70s,” (or words to that effect.)
 After seeing it for myself, I would have to agree with that assessment.
 Water Power is depraved enough to satisfy any desire for hardcore sleaze, yet it’s still a competently made piece of cinema that doesn’t take its subject matter too seriously.
 (And really, how could it?)
-So many of its cousins stray too far into either the grisly or the ridiculous to their own detriment, but this one found the perfect balance.
+So many of its cousins stray too far in a purely grisly or ridiculous direction to their own undoing, but this one found the perfect balance.